Howard Metzenbaum: Ohio legislature

 Metzenbaum served in the Ohio House of Representatives from 1943 to 1947.
 He then served in the Ohio Senate from 1947 to 1951.

-In 1958, he served as the campaign manager for future U.S. Senator Stephen M. Young, who, in a major upset, narrowly unseated incumbent Senator John Bricker, the Republican Party's 1944 Vice Presidential nominee.
+In 1958, he served as the campaign manager for future U.S. Senator Stephen M. Young, who, in a major upset, narrowly unseated incumbent Senator John Bricker, the Republican Party's 1944 vice presidential nominee.
 He returned to assist Young in his successful reelection campaign in 1964.

 U.S. Senate

 In 1970, Metzenbaum ran for the Senate seat vacated by Young, who chose not to run for a third term.
-He beat astronaut John Glenn in the Democratic primary by a close 51% to 49% margin, but narrowly lost to Robert Taft Jr. in the general election.
+He beat astronaut John Glenn in the Democratic primary by a close 46%-45% margin, but narrowly lost to Robert Taft Jr. in the general election.

-In 1974, when Senator William B. Saxbe (R-OH) resigned from his seat to accept the nomination as U.S. attorney general, Governor Jack Gilligan appointed Metzenbaum to serve the remainder of Saxbe's term.
+In 1974, when Senator William B. Saxbe (R-OH) resigned from his seat to accept the nomination as U.S. attorney general, Governor John J. Gilligan appointed Metzenbaum to serve the remainder of Saxbe's term.
 Metzenbaum ran for election to the seat, but in a bitter Democratic primary, lost to Glenn, who subsequently won the general election by a landslide.
 In the primary, Metzenbaum contrasted his strong business background with Glenn's military and astronaut credentials, saying his opponent had "never worked for a living."
+John Glenn had served in the Marine Corps for 23 years.
 Glenn's reply came to be known as the "Gold Star Mothers" speech.
 He told Metzenbaum to go to a veterans' hospital and "look those men with mangled bodies in the eyes and tell them they didn't hold a job.
 You go with me to any Gold Star mother and you look her in the eye and tell her that her son did not hold a job".
 Many felt the "Gold Star Mothers" speech won the primary for Glenn, which he won by 54% to 46%.